funkymed/swfunixbuilder/README.md

 ##Commands

 ###Compile
-Will generate an .ipa file to test on your device.
-It will interpret your as3 code in objective-c.
-It can take a while to compile.
+Will generate an .ipa file to test on your device. try to change ipa-test-interpreter to ipa-ad-hoc to get a faster result on your mobile, but take more time to compile.
 ~~~
 ./compile.sh
 ~~~